 Dental prosthetics need to mimic the natural teeth as much as possible to effectively restore the oral health and function of the teeth.
 However, with dental bridges and dentures, one important component is missing: tooth roots.
 Because these appliances lack tooth root replacement, they require additional support from clasps, adhesives, and other teeth to stabilize them and help them function properly.
 But what if you could replace the tooth AND the tooth roots?
 This is where dental implants come into play.
-Dr. Robert Freeman of Knoxville, TN encourages patients to ask about dental implants for more effective restoration of the smile after the loss or extraction of a tooth.
+Dr. Serrano of Knoxville, TN encourages patients to ask about dental implants for more effective restoration of the smile after the loss or extraction of a tooth.

 How dental implants work

 Dental implants solve the common problem of dentures and bridges by providing a tooth root replacement.
 These posts are fabricated from titanium and are inserted into the bone of the jaw within the space where the natural tooth used to be.
 These biocompatible appliances are placed during oral surgery and fused to the natural bone of the jaw through a process called osseointegration.
 This allows the implant to act as a tooth root and derive strength from the jawbone—just as a natural tooth does!
 Dental implants are restored over the top part called the abutment with a dental crown, a dental bridge, or a denture.